 Quality assurance is often included in the production phase, but it is so important that it makes sense to talk about it separately.

 Let us go straight to one very common misconception.
 The game development timeline is always very tense and responsible, and each client prioritizes its stages in different ways.
 Time is running out and you want to launch the game as soon as possible so that it starts to pay off.
-Therefore, the testing stage is often skipped or implemented very superficially.
+Therefore, the video game testing stage is often skipped or implemented very superficially.
 And once the game hits the stores, it’s too late to do anything – you’ve already submitted it to the players for consideration.

 The players are ruthless.
 In the abundance of games now flooding the market, they are devilishly selective, picky, and attentive to the little things.
 They are high-fed by supply exceeding demand, and their verdict will be as harsh as possible.
 A game that has received a good kick for errors, bugs, crashes, and problems with monetization aspects will automatically fall into the category of unsuccessful ones and can no longer be removed from there by any fixes and re-launches.
 You have one try, and it shouldn’t be wasted.